Note

 Requests from your current IP

-To simplify development, the Azure portal helps you identify and add the IP of your client machine to the allowed list.
+To simplify development, the Azure portal helps identify and add the IP of your client machine to the allowed list.
 Apps running your machine can then access your Azure Cosmos DB account.

 The portal automatically detects the client IP address.
 It might be the client IP address of your machine, or the IP address of your network gateway.
 Make sure to remove this IP address before you take your workloads to production.